nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3.
 The command word `updt` does not match any valid command word.
 It is then passed down to `SuggestionCommandParser` along with `n/Milk s/Fairprice` and `SuggestionCommandParser#parse()` is invoked.

 Step 4.
-Inside `parse` method, the closest command word to `updt` will be inferred.
-The inference uses the minimum edit distance heuristic. `parse` will count the minimum edit distance from `updt` to every other valid command word.
+Inside `SuggestionCommandParser#parse()` method, the closest command word to `updt` will be inferred.
+The inference uses the minimum edit distance heuristic. `SuggestionCommandParser#parse()` will count the minimum edit distance from `updt` to every other valid command word.

 Step 5.
 The new valid command word generated is the one with the smallest edit distance to `updt`.
 The command word to be suggested in this case is `update`.

-Step 6. `parse` method will call `SuggestionCommandParser#generateUpdateSuggestion()` to generate the suggestion message to be displayed to the user.
+Step 6. `SuggestionCommandParser#parse()` method will call `SuggestionCommandParser#generateUpdateSuggestion()`
+to generate the suggestion message to be displayed to the user.

 Step 7.
-During the generation of suggestion message, `generateUpdateSuggestion` will check first if the compulsory prefix exist.
-In this case the compulsory prefix which is `sn/` does not exist. `sn/<serial number>` is then added to the suggestion message.
+During the generation of suggestion message, `SuggestionCommandParser#generateUpdateSuggestion()` will check first if the compulsory prefix exist.
+In this case the compulsory prefix which is `sn/` does not exist.
+`sn/<serial number>` is then added to the suggestion message.

 Step 8.
 All prefixes the user entered that is valid for `update` command and its arguments are nonempty will then be appended to the suggestion message.
-If there exist prefix whose argument is empty, then `generateUpdateSuggestion` will fill the argument with a default value.
+If there exist prefix whose argument is empty, then `SuggestionCommandParser#generateUpdateSuggestion()` will fill the argument with a default value.
 In this case, prefixes `n/ s/` are present and their arguments are nonempty.
 `n/Milk s/Fairprice` is then added to the suggestion message.

 Step 9.
-Lastly `generateUpdateSuggestion` will append the usage message for `update` command.
+Lastly `SuggestionCommandParser#generateUpdateSuggestion()` will append the usage message for `update` command.

-Step 10. `parse` method returns a new `SuggestionCommand` with the suggestion message to be displayed as its argument.
+Step 10. `SuggestionCommandParser#parse()` method returns a new `SuggestionCommand` with the suggestion message to be displayed as its argument.

 Step 11. `SuggestionCommand` is executed and produces a new `CommandResult` to display the message to the user.

 Step 12.
 The suggestion `update sn/<serial number> n/Milk s/Fairprice` is displayed to the user along with what kind of error and the message usage information.
 In this case the error is `unknown command` and the message usage is from `UpdateCommand`.

+**Example 2: Invalid command format**

+Step 1.
+The user enters `update n/Milk s/` which contains a valid command word `update`.

+Step 2.
+The command word `update` is extracted out in `StockBookParser` and checked if it matches any valid command word.

+Step 3.
+The command word `update` is a valid command word.
+Input is then passed to `UpdateCommandParser#parse()`.

+Step 4.
+Inside `UpdateCommandParser#parse()`, the user input is then parsed to create a new `UpdateCommand`.
+However, since the compulsory prefix `sn/` is not provided, a `ParseException` will be thrown.

+Step 5. `ParseException` thrown will be caught in `StockBookParser`.
+The user input along with parsing error messages will then be passed into `SuggestionCommandParser#parse()`.

+Step 6.
+Constructor of `SuggestionCommandParser` will separate the parsing error messages header and body and then `SuggestionCommandParser#parse()` is invoked.

+Step 7.
+Inside `SuggestionCommandParser#parse()` method, the closest command word to `update` will be inferred.
+The inference uses the minimum edit distance heuristic. `SuggestionCommandParser#parse()` will count the minimum edit distance from `update` to every other valid command word.

+Step 8.
+Since `update` is already a valid command, the inference will generate `update` again.

+Step 9. `SuggestionCommandParser#parse()` method will call `SuggestionCommandParser#generateUpdateSuggestion()`
+to generate the suggestion message to be displayed to the user.

+Step 10.
+During the generation of suggestion message, `SuggestionCommandParser#generateUpdateSuggestion()` will check first if the compulsory prefix exist.
+In this case the compulsory prefix which is `sn/` does not exist.
+`sn/<serial number>` is then added to the suggestion message.

+Step 11.
+All prefixes the user entered that is valid for `update` command and its arguments are nonempty will then be appended to the suggestion message.
+If there exist prefix whose argument is empty, then `SuggestionCommandParser#generateUpdateSuggestion()` will fill the argument with a default value.
+In this case, the prefix `n/` is present and its argument is nonempty.
+`n/Milk` is then added to the suggestion message.
+The prefix `s/` is present, but its argument is empty.
+`s/<source>` is then added to the suggestion message.

+Step 9.
+Lastly `SuggestionCommandParser#generateUpdateSuggestion()` will append the usage message for `update` command.

+Step 10. `SuggestionCommandParser#parse()` method returns a new `SuggestionCommand` with the suggestion message to be displayed as its argument.

+Step 11. `SuggestionCommand` is executed and produces a new `CommandResult` to display the message to the user.

+Step 12.
+The suggestion `update sn/<serial number> n/Milk s/<source>` is displayed to the user along with what kind of error and the message usage information.
+In this case the error is `Invalid command format` and the message usage is from `UpdateCommand`.

 ### \[Proposed\] Undo/redo feature